Many balls to juggle

 You cannot expect to go into an event with all the information, and not share that with anyone and expect the event to magically happen without your guidance, because of those elements of complexity.

 Weddings are complex to happen on their own without supervision and leadership.
 They’re like children.
-You never know what’s going to happen. you need some supervision and leadership.
-If you are not providing that supervision and leadership working the event and executing it, then who is?
+You never know what’s going to happen.
+You need some supervision and leadership.
+If you aren’t providing that supervision and leadership working the event and executing it, then who is?
 Is that another guest, and is that fair to that guest to put that responsibility on them?

 Most simply put, if you want to participate and enjoy and attend the event, while having the event go smoothly and well-executed, then you’re going to need some help.